top of page

 Introduction

-September's here.
+September's here!
 The children are back at school, and for many business owners, it’s time to get back into work mode.
 But if your books are still stuck in summer holiday chaos, you're not alone.
 As a small business owner, bookkeeping is one of the many jobs you’ve got to juggle.
-Bookkeeping often ends up at the bottom of the list.
-But getting on top of your numbers now can give you a huge sense of relief and help you plan ahead for a strong finish to the year.
+Often, bookkeeping ends up at the bottom of the list.
+However, getting on top of your numbers now can give you a huge sense of relief.
+It can also help you plan ahead for a strong finish to the year.

 Here are three steps to take this month that’ll help you get your bookkeeping back on track: